What is the “Dante’s Ride”?

 I would bet there are others, perhaps wishing to remain anonymous.
 Congratulations to all who have attempted or completed this adventure!
 If you have done it and are not mentioned, let me know, you deserve credit for your achievement.
 I have traditionally provided a full kit for finishers, and I have a few left of select sizes, but have no plans to replenish inventory.

-Fastest known Dante’s Ride:
+Fastest known time: Dante’s Ride:

-Adam Luban, August 16, 2022, super incredible 7:32:26, moving time 7:24:35, average speed 18.5mph; NP 243W.
-Ride report:
+He bested his prior FKT on August 16, 2022, moving time 7:24:35, average speed 18.5mph; NP 243W.
+Ride report from August 2022:

 I have been scared of the Dante’s ride since I first stumbled across the web Hall of Fame in 2018.
 When Kevan later mentioned Dante’s to me, I was sure he was confused about the route and was referring to just the East or West loop – there was no way anyone could do the full ride in the time he suggested.